Quantum state merging with bound entanglement: Single-shot versus asymptotic PQSM

 The importance of this result lies in the fact that it remarkably simplifies the analysis, if one is interested in the question whether a state $\rho$ admits perfect asymptotic PQSM or not.
 For all such states we only need to study the single-copy situation: if perfect PQSM is not possible in the single-copy case, it is also not possible asymptotically.

 As an application of Theorem \ref{thm:1}, we will now present a general family of fully separable states which does not admit perfect asymptotic PQSM.
 These states are given by

 where all probabilities $p_{i}$ are nonzero, and the two-qubit states $\sigma_{i}^{BC}$ are all separable and chosen such that their generalized Bloch vectors are all linearly independent.
-For the proof that such states exist and that they indeed do not allow for perfect asymptotic PQSM we refer to the Supplemental Material.\\
+For the proof that such states exist and that they indeed do not allow for perfect asymptotic PQSM we refer to the Appendix.

-\textbf{\emph{States with vanishing asymptotic fidelity.}}\emph{ }Taking into account the results discussed so far, it is natural to ask whether PQSM exhibits the \emph{strong converse} property, which can be found in several tasks in quantum communication \cite{Tomamichel2014,Leditzky2015}, and also in standard quantum state merging \cite{Sharma2014,Leditzky2015}.
-In particular, strong converse for PQSM would mean that the asymptotic fidelity ${\cal F}_{\mathrm{PPT}}^{\infty}$ can attain only one of two values, namely 0 or 1.